aws-samples/serverless-patterns/auth0-eventbridge-lambda/README.md

 ### Test the EventBridge Rule

 You cannot put events on the Auth0 SaaS event bus, only Auth0 can publish events to this event bus.
-To test that the EventBridge rules deployed by this pattern were successfully deployed, you must test the event pattern matching in the console by following these instructions:
+To test that the EventBridge rules deployed by this pattern were successfully deployed, follow these instructions:

 1. Navigate to the Amazon EventBridge console.
 Select "Rules."
 Select the SaaS event bus associated with your Auth0 partner event source.
 Select the "Auth0IntegrationStack-Auth0FailedLoginEventsRule54D..."